thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Template message: `${userName} assigned alarm on ${alarmOriginatorEntityType} '${alarmOriginatorName}' to ${assigneeEmail}`

 See [Alarm assignment](#alarm-assignment) template for a list of the available template parameters.

-##### Device activity

-The device inactivity rule sends notifications when device becomes inactive or active.

-*Trigger settings*

-The trigger filter allows you to configure specific devices or device types.
-You may also select the event types that will trigger notification.

-*Default rule*

-The default rule 'Device become inactive' will notify all tenant administrators and customer users when any device becomes inactive.

-Template subject: `Device '${deviceName}' inactive`

-Template message: `Device '${deviceName}' with type '${deviceType}' became inactive`

-See [Device activity](#device-activity) template for a list of the available template parameters.

-##### Entity action

-The entity action rule sends notifications when entity is created, updated or deleted.

-*Trigger settings*

-The trigger filter allows you to filter events by entity type.
-You may also select the event types that will trigger notification.

-*Default rule*

-The default rule 'Device created or deleted' will notify all tenant administrators and customer users when any device is created or deleted.

-Template subject: `${entityType} was ${actionType}`

-Template message: `${entityType} '${entityName}' was ${actionType} by user ${originatorUserName}`

-See [Entity action](#entity-action) template for a list of the available template parameters.

 ##### Rule engine lifecycle event